Short Mardi Himal Trek - 5 Days

 • Perfect for all levels – A moderately easy trek suitable for beginners and experienced trekkers alike

-• Authentic cultural experience – Stay in cozy tea houses and interact with local Gurung and Magar communities
+• Authentic cultural experience – Stay in cosy tea houses and interact with local Gurung and Magar communities

 Short Mardi Himal Trek Distance